 Critical Affiliate Marketing Metrics to Check

-Most important Metrics to determine your affiliate marketing success.
+The most important metrics to determine your affiliate marketing success.

 1. Clicks